Supporting us... Gifts in Wills.

 There is one way of supporting the Hospice that can make a difference to local people in the future but doesn’t cost anything now – remembering St Leonard’s in your Will.

-Any donation, however big or small, that is included in a Will today will significantly make a difference and ensure we can continue to keep serving the local community in years to come.
+Any donation, however big or small, that is included in a Will today will make a significant difference and ensures we can continue to provide the best quality of care and support to our community.

 Just £600 could care for a patient in the Hospice for a day.